gitforwork/gitforwork.github.io/_posts/2017-5-27-alien-registration-number.md

 ## How do I find my alien registration number?

-There are a few ways to get your alien registration number.
+There are a few ways to get your number,

 ### Green card